 “What employees want is to know,” Morelli said, “is that somebody's looking out for them and investing in them.
 That's all about people management, coaching and mentoring.”
 Hospitality and restaurant companies are hot spots for giving people their first jobs, so there are always opportunities to be the first one to identify a quality employee.
 Tying even these initial forays into the working world to career advancement can be a quality investment.

 Retaining high-performing people who know your organization and who understand its operations can lead to promoting those people into management and retaining front-line employees who may otherwise seek employment elsewhere.
 Key to this effort is to carefully identify the right people for retention.
-One way to do this is to make sure you don’t have only one evaluator of employees, so as to dilute biases that can develop in some supervisor relationships.
+One way to do this is to make sure there is more than one evaluator of employees, so as to dilute biases that can develop in some supervisor relationships.

 While the value of pay and total rewards – everything a company gives an employee that can be considered valuable – may not be decisive in every industry, it is in hospitality, Nalwa said.
 If your employees are mainly hourly, besides salary, other forms of compensation such as an education discount, tuition reimbursement or healthcare benefits can make enough of a difference for employees to stay.
+Nalwa pointed out firms that have been successful when providing transportation to workers who live close by, a timely benefit given high gas prices.
 The restaurant and lodging organizations that are offering these benefits are setting themselves apart and making them more attractive to employees, both from an attraction and retention perspective.